 Kate teaches at Newlyn School of Art on her own course exploring The Feminine, as well as on Mentoring, Figure, and Defining Practice courses.
 She also teaches occasional workshops on Iona, in Italy and in her studio overlooking Newlyn harbour.
 Please contact her if you are interested in attending workshops or working with her hollow bone technique.

 During Summer 2017 Kate was in residence on Shetland for a month.
 Being on Shetland affected her very powerfully.
-During 2017 and 2018 Kate will be artist in residence at Tremenheere Sculpture Gardens, working towards her exhibition at Tremenheere Galleries.
+Her second book, Shetland Notebooks, will be published by Guillemot Press in March 2019.
+During 2017 and 2018 Kate will be artist in residence at Tremenheere Sculpture Gardens, working towards her exhibition at Tremenheere Galleries in 2019.